-The most advanced discussion on strategic philanthropy
+The most advanced discussion on strategic philanthropy in Canada

 The Advanced Canadian Gift Planning Summit is the meeting place for industry-leading expert advisors and fundraisers engaged in philanthropy.
 It is where philanthropic planning meets tax, finance, insurance, succession and estate planning.